KSP-KOS/KOS/doc/source/structures/gui_widgets/label.rst

         the look and feel of control panels in the ship and not necessarily something that takes up "space" on the disk.

-        DDS or PNG format images usually work best, although any format Unity is capable of reading can work here.
+        PNG format images usually work best, although JPG files work as well.

-        You can leave off the ``".png"`` or ``".dds"`` ending on the filename if you like and this suffix will presume you meant to read a .dds file, and failing that, a .png file.
-If you wish to read a file in some other format than DDS or PNG, you will need to give its filename extension explicitly.
+        You can leave off the ``".png"`` ending on the filename if you like and this suffix will presume you meant to read a .png file.
+        If you wish to read a file in some other format than PNG, you will need to give its filename extension explicitly.

     .. attribute:: TOOLTIP